 The characterizing species Mytilus edulis is too small and patchy in this biotope to be targeted for commercial harvesting.
-However, some hand-gathering of this species may occur.
-Incidental removal of the characterizing species, lichens, limpets and barnacles would alter the character of the biotope.
+However, some hand-gathering of this species and the edible periwinkle Littorina littorea may occur.
+As Littorina littorea are present only in low densities and the biotope is wave exposed, ecological effects such as the proliferation of algae are not predicted to arise from its removal.
+Removal of the characterizing species, limpets and barnacles and the red seaweeds accidentally would alter the character of the biotope.
 The ecological services such as filtration and primary and secondary production provided by these species would also be lost.

 Sensitivity assessment.
 Removal of a large percentage of the characterizing species would alter the character of the biotope so that it was bare rock.
-Resistance is, therefore, assessed as 'Low'.
-Resilience is assessed as 'Medium' for the variant biotope LR.HLR.MusB.Cht.Cht and 'Low' to 'Very Low' for the variant biotope LR.HLR.MusB.Cht.Lpyg and sensitivity is, therefore, assessed as 'Medium' and 'High', respectively.
-The higher sensitivity is recorded.
+Resistance is therefore assessed as 'Low' and resilience as 'Medium', so that sensitivity is assessed as 'Medium'.